bitjson/typescript-starter/README.md

 ```
 ## Notes

+### Multiple builds (`main`, `module`, and `browser`)

+The `src` of typescript-starter is compiled into three separate builds: `main`, `module`, and `browser`.
+The `main` build is [configured to use the CommonJS module system](https://github.com/bitjson/typescript-starter/blob/master/tsconfig.json#L8), while the `module` build [uses the new ES6 module system](https://github.com/bitjson/typescript-starter/blob/master/config/tsconfig.module.json).
+The browser build contains two bundles, an ES6 module (the preferred export) and a CommonJS bundle (primarily used for testing).

+Because Node.js does not yet support the ES6 module system, Node.js projects which depend on typescript-starter will follow the `main` field in [`package.json`](https://github.com/bitjson/typescript-starter/blob/master/package.json).
+Tools which support the new system (like [Rollup](https://github.com/rollup/rollup)) will follow the `module` field, giving them the ability to statically analyze typescript-starter.
+When building for the browser, newer tools follow the `browser` field, which will resolve to the browser build's ES6 module.

 ### Browser libraries

 While both the browser and the Node.js versions of the library are tested, this starter currently does **not** run the browser tests in a real browser ([AVA](https://github.com/avajs/ava) is currently Node-only).
 While the current testing system will be sufficient for most use cases, some projects will (also) need to implement a browser-based testing system like [karma-ava](https://github.com/avajs/karma-ava).
 (Pull requests welcome!)